abs-tudelft/sbd/src/lab2/before-you-start.md

 ## Before you start

-To make sure this assignment is challenging and instructive for all students we require all Spark applications to have a level 3 robustness implementation.
+To make sure this assignment is challenging and instructive for all students, we require all Spark applications to have a level 3 robustness implementation.

 > A guide with hints and pointers to upgrade your application to level 3 robustness will be published here after the deadline of lab 1 has passed.